consuldemocracy/consuldemocracy/docs/en/installation/debian.md

 ## Ruby version manager

-Ruby versions packaged in official repositories are not suitable to work with consul, so we'll have to install it manually.
+Ruby versions packaged in official repositories are not suitable to work with Consul Democracy, so we'll have to install it manually.

 One possible tool is rvm: